Tours & Admissions

 Thank you for your support.

-Self-directed tours of historic rooms and exhibit galleries are possible at any time Monday through Sunday from 9:00am until 5:00pm.
+Self-directed tours of historic rooms and exhibit galleries are possible daily from 9:00am until 5:00pm.

 Guided tours of the Oneida Community Mansion House are provided with museum admission.